FergusDonnan/SPIRIT/README.md

 ## 🌟 Overview

-SPIRIT is a novel and flexible tool designed to analyze JWST infrared spectra with sophisticated physical models.
-The package enables precise inference of Polycyclic Aromatic Hydrocarbon (PAH) fluxes and characterization of dust emission and extinction properties.
+SPIRIT is a novel and flexible tool designed to analyze JWST infrared spectra enabling one to infer Polycyclic Aromatic Hydrocarbon (PAH) fluxes and characterise the nature of the dust emission/extinction.
+The tool was first presented in [Donnan+24a](https://ui.adsabs.harvard.edu/abs/2024MNRAS.529.1386D/abstract).

 ### Key Features

-- **Differential Extinction Continuum Model**: <!-- Description of the continuum modeling approach -->
-- **Flexible PAH Profiles**:  <!-- Description of PAH profile flexibility and parameterization -->
-- **JWST Instrument Support**: Native support for NIRSpec and MIRI observations
-- **Bayesian Inference**: <!-- Description of inference methodology -->
-- **Customizable Components**: <!-- Description of model customization options -->
+- **Differential Extinction Continuum Model**: The main novelty of this tool is the differential extinction model, which models the dust continuum as a 2D weighted average of modified black bodies at a variety of temperatures and extinctions.
+This is therefore a generalisation of the geometry of the dust where instead of assuming a simple screen or mixed model, the fit will infer a 2D distribution of dust extinction and temperature.
+This provides not only the flexibility to fit highly obscured environments where other codes fail but also provides physical constraints on teh nature of the obscuring dust.
+- **Flexible PAH Profiles**: Inspired by PAHFIT (Smith+07), the PAH features are modelled as a series of Drude profiles where the shape is allowed to vary to allow accurate PAH flux measurements in a variety of environments.
+We also use a prior on the PAH band shapes to prevent overfitting in cases of low signal to noise.
+- **Easy to use GUI**: Simple user interface to quickly fit spectra with a variety of options to swap out extinction curves, ice templates etc.

 ---